willnguyen1312/namnode/packages/vite-plugin-inspect-react/README.md

 any props other than their pre-defined set of props.
 Therefore, [dataset property](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset) injection is not an option anymore.
 This plugin helps to overcome that limitation 🎉

+React's dev tool does have a feature to inspect the component's location, but it is not as accurate at scale in my experience.
+Therefore, I recommend you try out this plugin only when the React dev tool is not enough for your use case.

 ## Demo